Programme for Active Learning

 PVPS In Bloom

 PVPS in Bloom is Park View Primary School’s PAL Outdoor Education module.
-Park View Primary’s teachers specially designed this module for their students.
+A lesson package has been carefully designed to meet its learning objectives.

 The aims of this module are: